typelevel/cats/README.md

 ### Adopters

 Here's a (non-exhaustive) list of companies that use Cats in production.
 Don't see yours?
-[You can add it in a PR!](https://github.com/typelevel/cats/edit/master/README.md)
+[You can add it in a PR!](https://github.com/typelevel/cats/edit/master/README.md).
+And if you, consider [supporting us](https://donorbox.org/typelevel-sustainability-program-2019?default_interval=m).

 - [Abacus Protocol](https://abacusprotocol.com)
 - [Anduin Transactions](https://anduintransact.com)